Everything You Need To Know About WordPress Security (+20 Hardening Tips)

-- Get your plugins and themes from trustworthy sources, such as the WordPress.org Theme and Plugin Directories, ThemeForest and CodeCanyon, and reliable developer websites.
+- Vetted sources – Get your plugins and themes from trustworthy sources, such as the WordPress.org Theme and Plugin Directories, ThemeForest and CodeCanyon, and reliable developer websites.

 You can also update your plugins in a batch by selecting all of them and then hitting the update button, either here or in the WordPress panel.
-This is a quicker option, but keep in mind, updating all of them at once could make it more difficult to diagnose any problems that arise as a result of the updates.
-If you’re making sure to only choose reliable plugins and themes, however, this shouldn’t be a problem.

-7. Configure Your File Permissions
+8. Configure File Permissions

-Let’s talk technical for a moment.
+Let’s talk technical for a minute.

 File permissions are represented by a three-digit number in WordPress, and each digit has a meaning.
 The first digit stands for an individual user (the site’s owner), the second digit for the group (for example, members of your site), and the third for everyone in the world.
 The number itself means that the user, group, or world: